 Sleazy, yes.
 Fun, most definitely, especially if you’re a tourist!
 While locals try to be as discreet as possible whilst patronising such hotels, what are the chances that travellers like yourself will bump into your fellow hotel-stayers back home?

-If you haven’t caught on yet, these hotels scattered all over Tokyo are for passionate trysts away from prying eyes.
-They’re often spectacularly themed and decorated – definitely worth a visit!
-From Hello Kitty to Merry-Go-Rounds, enjoy a night marvelling at the elaborateness of it all even if you’re not looking for a *ahem* wild night with your lover!
+If you haven’t caught on yet, Tokyo is filled with these hotels that are for passionate trysts, away from prying eyes.
+They’re often spectacularly themed and decorated — definitely worth a visit!
+From Hello Kitty to Merry-Go-Rounds, enjoy a night marvelling at the elaborateness of it all, even if you’re not looking for an *ahem* wild night with your lover!

 16. Enjoy a ramen-for-one

 Ahh, ramen.
 Nothing beats slurping down a good bowl of hot, steamy soup, especially if you’re visiting during the winter!
-And yes, slurping is totally allowed – the louder the better.
-For the best experience, head on over to Ichiran Ramen, where you can dine alone in your stall to really enjoy your bowl of ramen – which, by the way, feels like heaven on my tastebuds.
+And yes, slurping is totally allowed — the louder the better.
+For the best experience, visit the famous Ichiran Ramen, where you can dine alone in your stall to really enjoy your bowl of ramen.
+It’s one of those things to do in Tokyo that feel like heaven for your tastebuds.
 Trust me, eating alone ain’t as bad as it seems!

-Who hasn’t heard of the famous Tsukiji Market?
-Enjoy the fishy smell in the air as you walk through this bustling jungle of a market, and when you’re done, head on over to any of the eateries to stuff yourself silly with fresh seafood!
+Who hasn’t heard of Tsukiji Market?
+There’s a reason why it’s one of the most popular places in Tokyo, after all.
+Enjoy the fishy smell in the air as you walk through this bustling jungle of a market.
+And when you’re done, drop by any of the eateries to stuff yourself silly with fresh seafood!

 Having moved from its previous premises in October 2018, Tsukiji Market is now known as Toyosu Fish Market.
-And if you have the chance to, check out their famed Tuna Auction which takes place in the wee hours of the morning and get an exclusive gaze at the internal workings of this market.
-In its new home, the auction’s rules remain the same, but visitors can now witness the daily event from a viewing gallery with an upper and lower observation deck.
+And if you have the chance to, check out their famed Tuna Auction, which takes place in the wee hours of the morning and get an exclusive look at the internal workings.
+While the auction rules remain the same, visitors can now witness the daily event from a viewing gallery with an upper and lower observation deck.
 Do note that registrations will have to be made in advance if you want to visit the latter!

 Address: 6 Chome-3 Toyosu, Koto City, Tokyo 135-0061, Japan